weisses1/weisses1.github.io/Business Analyst/BA.md

-## Business Analysis Planning and Monitoring
+## Business Analyst Planning and Monitoring

 #### Course Description:
 >The BA Planning and Monitoring course includes instruction in the multiple approaches used for performing business